 Spring Program courses

-Recommendations: Test-Taking for Nurses, Medical Terminology, Fluids and Electrolytes, Nursing Cooperative Education.
-Note: students choosing a three-year plan of study focus on general education courses during the first year.
-They begin nursing courses the second year.
+Note: Anatomy and Physiology and Pathophysiology are prerequisites for the Nursing program.
+Students choosing a three-year plan of study focus on general education courses during the first year.